Mimetypes Management

 Please refer to the ownCloud theming documentation for where to put the new image files.

-Icon retrieval
+Icon Retrieval

 When an icon is retrieved for a mimetype, if the full mimetype cannot be found, the search will fallback to looking for the part before the slash.
 Given a file with the mimetype image/my-custom-image, if no icon exists for the full mimetype, the icon for image will be used instead.
 This allows specialized mimetypes to fallback to generic icons when the relevant icons are unavailable.